 Frisbee Golf Driver

 When drivers are not thrown with enough power to meet their designed speed, they will fade almost their entire flight.
 Beginners are not able to achieve speeds necessary to properly operate these discs.
-This is why most beginning Frisbee Golf players struggle to get distance with a driver and always end up far left of where they are aiming.
+This is why most Beginner Frisbee Golf Discs players struggle to get distance with a driver and always end up far left of where they are aiming.
 This is why it is so important do buy discs designed for beginners.

 Frisbee Golf Midrange